Please note: We are currently not accepting applications for Volunteer Crisis Responders.

 Contact Information

-For more information on our Victim Services Unit, volunteer opportunities, or any of the programs above, please contact:
+For more information about our Victim Services Unit, volunteer opportunities, or any of the programs above, please contact:

 Phone: 905-825-4777 ext.
 5239